SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Abstract

 \section{Abstract}

-We propose a novel interpretation technique to explain the behavior of structured output models, which learn mappings between an input vector to a set of output variables simultaneously.
-Because of the complex relationship between the computational path of output variables in structured models, a feature can affect the value of output through other ones.
-We focus on one of the outputs as the target and try to find the most important features utilized by the structured model to decide on the target in each locality of the input space.
-In this paper, we assume an arbitrary structured output model is available as a black box and argue how considering the correlations between output variables can improve the explanation performance.
+This paper proposes a novel interpretation technique to explain the behavior of structured output models, which simultaneously learn mappings between an input vector and a set of output variables.
+As a result of the complex relationships between the computational path of output variables in structured models, a feature may impact an output value via another output variables.
+We focus on one of the outputs as the target and try to find the most important features adopted by the structured model to decide on the target in each locality of the input space.
+We consider an arbitrary structured output model available as a black-box and argue that considering correlations among output variables can improve explanation quality.
 The goal is to train a function as an interpreter for the target output variable over the input space.
 We introduce an energy-based training process for the interpreter function, which effectively considers the structural information incorporated into the model to be explained.
-The effectiveness of the proposed method is confirmed using a variety of simulated and real data sets.
+The proposed method's effectiveness is confirmed using various simulated and real data sets.